 80. As a direct, legal, proximate and producing result of the defective and unreasonably dangerous condition of Pradaxa[TM], Plaintiff was injured as described herein.
-All of said injuries caused and/or continue to cause Plaintiffs' damages, for which Plaintiffs are entitled to damages.
+All of said injuries caused and/or continue to cause Plaintiff's damages, for which Plaintiff is entitled to damages.

-81. As a direct, legal, proximate and producing result of the defective and unreasonably dangerous condition of Pradaxa[TM], Plaintiff was required to obtain reasonable and necessary health care treatment and services and incurred expenses for which Plaintiff is entitled to damages.
+81. As a direct, legal, proximate and producing result of the defective and unreasonably dangerous condition of Pradaxa[TM], Plaintiff was required to obtain reasonable and necessary health care treatment and services and incurred expenses for which Plaintiffs are entitled to damages.

-82. As a direct and proximate result of the design, marketing and manufacturing defects of Defendants' product, Pradaxa[TM], Plaintiff suffered the injuries as previously alleged herein.
+82. As a direct and proximate result of the design, marketing and manufacturing defects of Defendants' product, Pradaxa[TM], Plaintiff suffered serious and permanent injury, and the harms as previously alleged herein.